 The Master of Education (M.Ed.) in Secondary Education is a combined undergraduate-graduate five year degree program (bachelors + masters + teaching license) designed for students who are pursuing a bachelor’s degree in the College of Arts and Sciences and who also wish to obtain teaching credentials.
 Students must complete general education requirements, a liberal arts or sciences major, and professional studies (education course work) requirements.
-Students complete education course work and field experiences at the undergraduate level; graduate with their class receiving their bachelor’s degree with a liberal arts or sciences major; and return for one more year during which they complete graduate education course work, an internship, and a research study.

 - Biology (Major in Biology)

 - Earth Science (Major in Environmental Science or Geology)

 - History and Social Sciences* (Major in History, Economics, Geography or Political Science)

 - Add-on endorsements: Journalism, Speech Communication and Algebra I

 *Other majors may be considered, e.g., Anthropology, Religion, Sociology, etc. Please see Dr. Davis for more information.